CitizensCode/CitizensCodeBlog/_posts/2016-04-27-canada-how-much-income-tax-you-pay.md

 Who pays the least income tax in Canada, and how has that changed over time?

 This simple question turns out not to have an easy answer.
 The combination of hidden income taxes, some province's reluctance to change their brackets with inflation, and "curvy flat taxes" results in an income tax horse race.
-Where you'd pay the least tax is completely dependent on how much you earn.
+Where you'd pay the least amount is completely dependent on how much you earn.

 <h3>Canadian Provincial + Federal Effective Tax Ranking, 2016</h3>
 <div id="ranking" class="chart"></div><br>

-The tax calculations for this include federal and provincial income tax, Employment Insurance, the Canadian & Québec Pension Plans, provincial health fees, surtaxes (that is, a tax on how much tax you pay), Québec's Parental Insurance Plan, the basic exemption, as well as special adjustments to the Federal tax rate for Québec tax payers (they pay 83.5% of the federal tax that other provinces and territories pay).
+The calculations for this include federal and provincial income tax, Employment Insurance, the Canadian & Québec Pension Plans, provincial health fees, surtaxes (that is, a tax on how much tax you pay), Québec's Parental Insurance Plan, the basic exemption, as well as special adjustments to the Federal tax rate for Québec (they pay 83.5% of the federal income tax that other provinces and territories pay).
 All dollars have been inflation adjusted to 2016 dollars using the same formula used by the federal government to adjust their tax brackets.
 <br><br>
-To keep things simple, I visualized what tax rates look like for a single person with no dependents, earning their income through the work they do as opposed to interest on investments.
+To keep things simple, I visualized what these tax rates look like for a single person with no dependents, earning their income through the work they do as opposed to interest on investments.
 This, of course, is an approximation, but it's good enough for comparison purposes.
 <br><br>
 When you combine all of these things together, you get the 'effective tax rate' at every income for each province.
 All those taxes combined form a unique curve that represents how much income tax a resident of each province pays.
 Below, you can see how these curves have changed since 2005, and since last year.
-In general, there have been tax decreases for people earning up to about $200,000 in most provinces, and increases for those earning more than that, with some exceptions.
+In general, there have been decreases for people earning up to about $200,000 in most provinces, and increases for those earning more than that, with some exceptions.

 <h3>Comparing the Effective Tax Rates Over Time</h3>
 <p id="menu">